-Members of Chambers edit or contribute to a number of leading textbooks, please click here for further details.
+Members of Chambers edit or contribute to a number of leading textbooks.
 They also write articles for relevant legal journals, with recent examples as follows:

 Andrew Brown demystifies the new Insolvency Rules which came into effect on 6 April 2017 in an article for industry body, R3.
 Andrew outlines some of the main changes and considerations especially as it relates to insolvency practitioners.